nwalberts/Lornch-Ablademy/README.md

 # Welcome to Laurnch Ablademy!

+Note: `Before running your tests and after running migrations, be sure to run rake db:test:prepare`

 ## Part 1
   * For Part 1 we are going to focus on building our schema!